Graph-COM/CO_ProxyDesign/resource_binding/README.md

 1. We first need to do the relaxation-and-rounding procedure with our learnt proxies

 go to the './evaluation' folder to do evaluation.
+(Fill in the path to model and data first)

 2. We need to get the real value for the assignments obtained in step 1.